It’s Not a Beauty Pageant, It’s a Scholarship Program

 January 17, 2018

-Let’s call a spade a spade, it was a beauty pageant… But while I can admit that 15 years later, at the time I was hell bent on convincing everyone otherwise.
+Let’s call a spade a spade, while I was doing a lot of Sandra Bullock quoting at the time, it was a beauty pageant… But while I can admit that 15 years later, at the time I was hell bent on convincing everyone otherwise.

 I was a 17 year old with dreams, and those dreams included taking out as few loans as possible for college.
 So, I applied for every scholarship known to man.
 For some reason a direct descendant of John Adams won the Daughters of the American Revolution scholarship… And I didn’t “meet the minimum requirements” for the Rodeo Riders of America scholarship… I call bull.